phidatahq/phidata/cookbook/examples/research/README.md

-# AI Research Team
+# AI Research Workflow

 Inspired by the fantastic work by [Matt Shumer (@mattshumer_)](https://twitter.com/mattshumer_/status/1772286375817011259).
-We've created a constrained Research Team that uses GPT-4 Assistants to write a report by searching:
+We've created a constrained Research Workflow that uses GPT-4 Assistants to write a report by searching:
 - DuckDuckGo
 - Exa
 - ArXiv